tomopedia/tomopedia.github.io/main_pages/60_contribute.md

 before they will show up on the website.

 #### Propose changes in pull request
-For bigger changes, it is probably better to [fork](https://help.github.com/articles/fork-a-repo/) the Tomopedia [git repository](https://github.com/tomopedia/tomopedia.github.io), make your changes, and create a [pull request](https://help.github.com/articles/creating-a-pull-request/).
+For bigger changes, it is better to [fork](https://help.github.com/articles/fork-a-repo/) the Tomopedia [git repository](https://github.com/tomopedia/tomopedia.github.io), make your changes, and create a [pull request](https://help.github.com/articles/creating-a-pull-request/).
 Tomopedia runs on [GitHub pages](https://help.github.com/categories/github-pages-basics/) using [Jekyll](https://jekyllrb.com/),